mrakgr/The-Spiral-Language/readme.md

                     }
 ```

 And that is what happens in the inner loop.
 The same `in` gets passed into `f` `dim_in'_a` number of times which has the effect of replicating it.
-Of course, often in Cuda programming you do not want to just replicate a tensor along some dimension as that would be wasteful.
+Of course, often in Cuda programming it is not desirable to just replicate a tensor along some dimension as that would be wasteful.
 Instead the true benefit of having flexible kernel function is that they allow fusion which minimizes the number of intermediaries.
-As Cuda kernels are memory bound, that has a extreme positive effect on performance.
+As Cuda kernels are memory bound, that has an extreme positive effect on performance.

 Compilers themselves are utterly incapable of performing such optimizations on their own, so the responsibility for it falls on the user.